 Recovery from Designer Drug Substances

 Whether the substance is natural, synthetic or a designer variety, the physical addiction remains the same.
 In order to break free from that addiction and regain control over the mind and the body, a professional medical detox is required.

 A detox from drugs begins with flushing drugs out of the body.
 For several days to over a week, patients may undergo significant withdrawal symptoms as the body learns to adjust without drugs.
 Since detox is an integral part of recovery, it’s vital to complete this part of the recovery program in a safe, medically-supervised and secured facility.

 For a number of reasons, patients dealing with an addiction to designer substances may wish to travel away from home to detox.
 Leaving the state to begin the first step toward recovery may make it easier to stick to a program, as it removes patients from the temptations and routine of their everyday environment.

 Whether patients live in New Jersey or anywhere else around the globe, Florida can be an appealing place to start a detox, begin recovery and leave designer drug use behind for good.
-Call Serenity House at 1-866-396-4129 to learn more about detox facilities in West Palm Beach and Fort Lauderdale, Florida.
+Call Serenity House at 1-866-396-4129 to learn more about detox facilities in Jupiter and Fort Lauderdale, Florida.